T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - ALT+? - about app
 - ALT+x - quit

 **WARNING:** All hardware colour effects stop working if you enable any software effect.
-Itís a hardware bug ñ any light update operation restarts all effects.
+It‚Äôs a hardware bug ‚Äì any light update operation restarts all effects.